ActiveXperts SMS Messaging Server

-- The Monitor application shows the real-time activity of the channels.
+- The Manager application shows the real-time activity of the channels.
 All modem operations and network operations (SMPP, POP3 and SMTP) can be viewed real-time

 - Message tracing allows you to see exactly what happened with a message, at what time.